cgharsha/cgharsha/README.md

 I specialize in frontend development and have a proven track record of leading teams to deliver high-impact projects.
 My experience spans multiple domains, including Beverages, Lifestyle, FMCG, AI, E-Commerce, Advertising & Marketing, and Cloud Technologies.

+With extensive experience as a Frontend Engineer, I focus on creating scalable and accessible solutions tailored for diverse industries.
+I provide strategic guidance, enhance software architectures, and lead frontend development teams to deliver exceptional projects.

 - **Location:** Bengaluru, Karnataka, India
 - **LinkedIn:** [Harsha C G](https://www.linkedin.com/in/harshacg)

-## Professional Summary

-With extensive experience as a Frontend Engineer, I focus on creating scalable and accessible solutions tailored for diverse industries.
-I provide strategic guidance, enhance software architectures, and lead frontend development teams to deliver exceptional projects.

 <!--
 **cgharsha/cgharsha** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.